FerrisChat/docs/src/ws/close_codes.md

 ## Undocumented Codes

-If a code is not documented here, but you recieve it anyways, you can probably safely assume it's a bug (or perhaps a mistake in the docs).
+If a code is not documented here, but you receive it anyways, you can probably safely assume it's a bug (or perhaps a mistake in the docs).
 Open a issue on the server repo.

 ## 1xxx Codes